 I have belonged to a local writer’s group for many years now.
-In this group we have a colorful mosaic of like-, yet different-, minded folk.
+In this group, we have a colorful mosaic of like-, yet different-, minded folk.
 There are young and mature members, males and females.
 Some members write with a literary style, some have a dense, elaborate style, some are more minimalist.
 Yet, we have a meeting of the minds in that we are all striving to improve our work.
-More than that, we take disparate ideas from science and fiction, and like alchemists, blend them into something different, something called science fiction.
+More than that, we take disparate ideas from science, art, and poetry, and like alchemists, blend them into something different, something called science fiction.

 It is my great pleasure to share with you the works of two of my writer’s group members: Karin L. Frank and Jan S. Gephardt.
-Not only have they had a meeting of minds that yielded science fiction, they added poetry and art to the alchemist bowl resulting in a rare gem, a chapbook called A Meeting of Minds: Poems from the Two Cultures.
+Not only have they had a meeting of minds that yielded science fiction, they added science, art, and poetry to the alchemist bowl resulting in a rare gem, a chapbook called A Meeting of Minds: Poems from the Two Cultures.

 Karin’s bio on her blog WolfWeyr sets the tone:

 Karin L. Frank (KL Frank) wrote her first story at the age of four and submitted it to her kindergarten teacher.
 No literary review accepted it but it was published on the family refrigerator.

 Karin has since gone on to many adventures.
 She blogs at WolfWeyr which she describes as a den of wolves, a place where writers and other outlaws gather, a place where rules are questioned.
 Karin writes insightful, literary poetry and science fiction.
 Recently she has published a chapbook of science fiction poetry, A Meeting of Minds: Poems from the Two Cultures.
 When she went looking for an illustrator to provide the art for her book, she had to look no farther than our writer’s group and Jan S. Gephardt.